 What Coursework Does the MHA Require?

 Each institution varies the precise course requirements according to its policies and educational goals.
 The degree requires between 36-60 hours depending on the type of master’s degree.
 Most programs require either a thesis, dissertation, or a finishing project to complete the degree.
-Typical courses in healthcare graduate degrees include the below-listed subject areas.
+Students can even find online master of healthcare administration degree programs that are fully accredited yet still flexible and affordable.
+Typical courses in graduate healthcare management degree programs include the below-listed subject areas.

 - Strategic leadership and decision-making

 - Medical informatics and assessment of performance

 - Community and public health

 These are samples from job postings in August 2018 and are not representative of available jobs in your area or your ability to qualify for these roles.Administrative Director, MedStar Health, Washington, DC